luphysics/PyMODA/docs/developer-guide.md

 Here is an example of committing with the hooks installed.
 Black formats a Python file, so the commit must be run again.

 ![Screenshot demonstrating Git hooks.](/docs/images/git_hooks.png)

+> Tip: If you can't get hooks working due to Windows problems, run `pre-commit uninstall` to remove them.

 ## Command-line arguments